zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

         -   SSH keys (host and user)

--   Manager for Lustre\* software installation and configuration
+-   Intel® Manager for Lustre* software installation and configuration

     -   Additional packages required by IML (installation will attempt